mathiasbynens/regenerate/README.md

 ### `regenerate.prototype.contains(value)`

 Returns `true` if the given value is part of the set, and `false` otherwise.
-Both code points (numbers) as symbols (strings consisting of a single Unicode symbol) are accepted.
+Both code points (numbers) and symbols (strings consisting of a single Unicode symbol) are accepted.

 ```js
 var set = regenerate().addRange(0x00, 0xFF);